talpor/django-dashing/docs/getting-started.rst

 **PERMISSION_CLASSES**

-A list or tuple of permission classes, that determine the default set of permissions checked when displaying the dashboard.
+A list or tuple of permission classes that determine the default set of permissions checked when displaying the dashboard.

 The default permissions classes provided are: *AllowAny*, *IsAuthenticated*, and *IsAdminUser*